lambda-mechanic/WinKey-CPP-Keylogger/README.md

 # WinKey---A-Simple-C-Keylogger
 A simple C++ keystroke logger built for windows

+NOTE:
+(1) This is an improvement of the code found here: https://geekviews.tech/how-to-make-a-c-keylogger/ I realized that when replicated, the code did not execute correctly, so I rewrote it to work correctly.
+Some of the changes I made are that I modified it to use ASCII characters and to use memory addresses in conjunction with GetAsyncKeyState().
+I did extensive research on the functions used in this program.
+Therefore not all of the code present is mine, and much of the credit is due to the author of the above article.
+(2) This is PURELY for educational purposes.
+I learned a lot in writing this software and have included extensive comments in my code so that others may learn from it as well.

+HOW IT WORKS:
 The keylogger collects alphanumeric inputs (but not input from the num buttons on the right side of the keyboard, although they can easily be added).
 This includes spaces " ", tabs "  ", and enters "\n".

 The program treats a char, inp, as an ascii value that is read by the filestream and appears as cleartext in the log.txt file.
 This program takes advantage of C++'s implicit type conversions as inp is used as an int that represents a corresponding ascii value.